The Search Results page indicates that my search is "sorted by relevance." What does that mean?

-Our search engine also enables you to sort search results in several other ways:
+The SAMHDA search engine also enables sorting of search results in several other ways:

 Released/Updated: For studies, this date refers to the date on which SAMHDA first released (or updated) the data.
 Reports & Publications search results may be sorted by publication (pub.) date.

 Title A-Z: Search results may be sorted alphabetically by study title (in the Data search) and author (in the Reports & Publications search).
 Variable search results may be sorted alphabetically by variable label, study title, and series title.

 Time Period: Search results may be sorted by year of the study.
 The sort references the last year in the time period (when the time period is a range or group of ranges).
 Variable search results may be sorted by both newest and oldest time periods.

 Most Cited in the ICPSR Bibliography (Bib.): This is the count of citations that the ICPSR search engine found that relate to the study.